imbealopez/Toxicity-Detection/README.md

 # Toxicity-Detection

-## Setting up the data from Kaggle
+## Setting up the data from Kaggle on local machine

 1. Download Kaggle.json by going to your Kaggle account settings and clicking on *Create New API Token*.
     Put Kaggle.json into your project directory